SquareGPS/navixy-api/docs/panel-api/resources/user/menu/preset.md

 # Menu preset

 API calls to work with the customizable sidebar structure for end users.
+Customizable sidebar allows you to create flexible user menus by adding, rearranging, and renaming menu items and tabs.
+Menu presets act as templates that can be assigned to users.

 ## Entity description

-Menu presets allow you to create custom sidebar templates and assign them to users.

 ### Menu preset